PhantomCybernetics/phntm_bridge_docs/index.rst

 and both local and remote robot monitoring.

-It comes with Docker Container control for the host machine, system load and Wi-Fi monitoring, and customizable Web Interface for both desktop and touch devices.
+It comes with Docker Container control for the host machine, system load and Wi-Fi monitoring, and customizable Web Interface for both desktop and mobile touchscreen devices.

 This Bridge is indended to be a modern replacement for RViz, in some cases going beyong what is typically consideted a ROS visualization tool, in order to make robotics development with ROS2 easier.

 Features
 ========
+- Connects P2P or via a TURN server when P2P link is not possible
+- ~5-10ms RTT on local network, 50ms+ RTT remote teleoperation via a TURN server
 - ROS2 topic and service discovery
 - Fast streamimg of binary ROS2 messages (both in a out)
 - Fast H.264 video streaming (hw or sw-encodeded frames)